Robert-Jia00129/Machine-Learning-Intro/Progross Report/README.md

 [^1]: Reference at https://www.markdownguide.org/cheat-sheet/
 [^2]: This paper and the papers mentioned in the future would be included in a folder.

+## May 22 Update:
+### Finished Today:
+- [x] Learned to delete files.
+I used to delte it but did not commit the change.
+After commiting the change, the file is deleted successfully.
+- [x] Learned to Add new folders.
+Just use newfolder/ when creating new files and it creates a new folder
+- [x] Set-up Jupyter notebook environment
+- [x] Finished Lab exercises
+- [x] Finished Paper: Gradient Descent